• Menu

 Pressure Tank with Submersible Well Pump

 The submersible pump in well (1) is controlled by the pressure switch (7).
-When pressure in a pressure tank (4) drops below a preset level (typically 40 to 60 PSI) the pressure switch turns on well pump.
+When pressure in a pressure tank (4) drops below a preset level (typically 40 to 60 PSI), the pressure switch turns on the well pump.

-The well pump continues to run until the pressure in the pressure tank builds up, and the pressure switch reaches the maximum pressure setting.
-The pressure tank contains a pre-charged air bag to moderate pressure in the piping system.
+The well pump continues to run until the pressure in the pressure tank builds up and the pressure switch reaches the maximum pressure setting.
+The pressure tank contains a pre-charged air bag that is used to moderate pressure in the piping system.

 Check for Pipe Corrosion & Scale Build-up

 Sulfur odors can cause sulfuric acid to build up in water and corrode piping and fixtures.
-Unless your home is new, it is important to check for pipe corrosion scale build-up in the piping.
+Unless your home is new, checking for pipe corrosion scale build-up in the piping is important.
 Fortunately, this is not difficult to do by using one of the following methods:

-Check for signs of blue stains in fixtures, blue stains in toilet tanks, which can indicate copper corrosion, and/or test water for copper.
+Check for signs of blue stains in fixtures and blue stains in toilet tanks, which can indicate copper corrosion, and/or test the water for copper.

 Identify Pipe Sizes